 Before we talk about the best safe for apartment dwellers, here are some factors to look for when buying an apartment safe:

 Credit: Envato Elements/ ozaiachin

 If you live in an apartment, you know how limited storage space can be.
 So, when picking an apartment safe, size really matters.
 You'll want a small and compact safe that fits easily in tight spots.

 Credit: Envato Elements/ GalinkaZhi

-Since most apartment dwellers are usually living on rent, it makes sense to have a safe that you can easily carry with you in the event that your lease expires.
-Portability is also an important factor to consider in case you need to quickly grab your safe in an emergency.
+Since most apartment dwellers are renters, it makes sense to have a safe that you can easily carry with you when your lease ends.
+Plus, it's handy for emergencies when you need to grab your safe in a hurry.

 Credit: Envato Elements/ nd3000

 Choosing a safe for your apartment shouldn't cost you a fortune, especially if you are not storing high-value items.
-Therefore before you can buy a safe, you must first determine exactly what and why you need one.
-Keep looking; you'll find plenty of affordable options.
+So, before you go shopping, figure out what you need the safe for and why.
+Don't worry; there are plenty of budget-friendly options out there.

 The Best Safes for Apartments